-The tort laws vary from state to state, but they serve as a way of limiting how much a patient can collect if they win their suit.
+The tort laws vary from state to state, but they serve as a way of limiting how much a jury awards a patient if they win their suit.

 In malpractice cases, patients can sue for economic losses, such as lost wages when they couldn’t work due to the injury or negligence alleged.
 They can also sue for non-economic losses, more commonly referred to as pain and suffering.